bkryza/clang-uml/docs/troubleshooting.md

 ### Generated diagram contains several empty control blocks or calls which should not be there

-Currently the filtering of call expressions and purging empty control blocks ( e.g. loops or conditional statements), within which no interesting calls were included in the diagram is not perfect.
+Currently, the filtering of call expressions and purging empty control blocks ( e.g. loops or conditional statements), within which no interesting calls were included in the diagram is not perfect.
 In case the regular `namespaces` filter